Context Window Anxiety: Countering Premature Task Closure¶

 | Budget transparency | Harness complexity; stale values if not updated | Incorrect budget values may worsen the problem |

-None of these mitigations eliminates the underlying behavior — they reduce its likelihood.
-For tasks where completeness is critical, combine all three and verify output against a checklist rather than relying on model self-reporting.
+Each mitigation reduces the likelihood of the behavior; none eliminates it.
+Where completeness is critical, combine all three and verify output against a checklist rather than relying on model self-reporting.

 Key Takeaways¶